home-assistant/home-assistant.io/source/_integrations/flipr.markdown

 ha_domain: flipr
 ha_platforms:
   - binary_sensor
+  - select
   - sensor
   - switch
 ha_integration_type: integration
 ---

 [Go flipr](https://www.goflipr.com) company sells smart pool monitor and management devices.
 The Flipr and Flipr Hub devices publish data to the cloud via Wi-Fi and SigFox.
-This {% term integrations %} gives you access on Home Assistant to the information measured by your Flipr with the same data as the vendor's smartphone application.
+This {% term integration %} gives you access on Home Assistant to the information measured by your Flipr with the same data as the vendor's smartphone application.
-This {% term integrations %} gives you also access to the Flipr Hub to control your pool equipments like pump, heater, light, etc.
+This {% term integration %} gives you also access to the Flipr Hub to control your pool equipments like pump, heater, light, etc.

 There is currently support for the following device types within Home Assistant: